dangreen/speed-up-with-browserslist/en/index.md

 </html>
 ```

-In addition to the scripts loading, there is support for [styles loading](https://github.com/TrigenSoftware/bdsl-webpack-plugin/tree/master/examples/postcss-preset-env).
-It is also possible to use this plugin on the [server side](https://github.com/TrigenSoftware/bdsl-webpack-plugin/tree/master/examples/SsrBdslWebpackPlugin).
+In addition to scripts loading, there is support for [styles loading](https://github.com/TrigenSoftware/bdsl-webpack-plugin/tree/master/examples/postcss-preset-env).
+It is also possible to use this plugin on [server side](https://github.com/TrigenSoftware/bdsl-webpack-plugin/tree/master/examples/SsrBdslWebpackPlugin).

 But, unfortunately, there are some nuances that you should know before starting to use bdsl-webpack-plugin: since scripts and styles loading is initialized by JavaScript, they are loaded asynchronously without render being blocked, and etc. For example, in case of the scripts — this means an inability to use `defer` attribute, and for the styles — the necessity to hide page content until styles are fully loaded.
-You can investigate how to get around these nuances, and the other features of this plugin yourself, see [documentation](https://github.com/TrigenSoftware/bdsl-webpack-plugin/blob/master/README.md) an [usage examples](https://github.com/TrigenSoftware/bdsl-webpack-plugin#examples).
+You can investigate how to get around these nuances, and other features of this plugin yourself, see [documentation](https://github.com/TrigenSoftware/bdsl-webpack-plugin/blob/master/README.md) and [usage examples](https://github.com/TrigenSoftware/bdsl-webpack-plugin#examples).

 ## Dependencies transpilation

-Following aforesaid part of the article, we learned several ways of using Browserslist to reduce the size of the website's _own_ code, but the other part of the bundle is its dependencies.
-In a web applications, the size of the dependencies in the final bundle can take up a significant part.
+Following the aforesaid part of the article, we've learned several ways of using Browserslist to reduce the size of the website's _own_ code, but the other part of the bundle is its dependencies.
+In web applications, the size of the dependencies in the final bundle can take up a significant part.

 By default, the build process should avoid the transpilation of dependencies, otherwise the build will take a lot of time.
 Also dependencies, utilizing unsupported syntax, are usually distributed already transpiled.
 In practice, there are three types of packages: